joeftansey/Santander_Case_Study/README.md

 # Santander_Case_Study

-Case study for Kaggle competition: Santander recommendation system
+This is a solution for the Kaggle competition: [Santander recommendation system](https://www.kaggle.com/c/santander-product-recommendation)

+Main notebook: Joe_Tansey_Santander_Study.ipynb

+To run the notebook, the training/test CSVs are required (~2.3 gb).
+They can be downloaded from the Kaggle competition page.